fangwangeeg/PESD/README.md

 ## Prerequisites
+Please follow the steps below in order to be able to train our models:

 1 - Download the four datasets and perform pre-processing and feature extraction using the code available in the [./PESD/feature_extract/].
 The code while strictly following the official dataset description and the original publication in which the dataset was published.